-SRK produced one or more technical memorandum for each of these topics between October 2005 and March 2006 under Task 22a.
+SRK produced a technical memorandum for each of these topics between October 2005 and March 2006 under Task 22a.

-This report puts all of the technical memoranda prepared under 2005/06 Task 22a in a single document.
-They are included with this document as Attachments A through G and take into account review comments from the tailings Relocation Working Group.
-A brief discussion of each of these memoranda is provided as the text of this report.
+This memorandum puts all of the techincal memoranda prepared under 2005/06 Task 22a in a single document.
+They are included with this document as Attachments A through F. A brief discussion of each of these memoranda is provided below.